Lmoes/adl_vod_encoder/README.rst

 .. image:: deliverables/results/output_weekly_BaseConvAutoencoder_32_clusters.png

-This is also not bad, but i find i tkinda weird that eastern europe is in the same class as large parts of the subtropics as very different vegetation grows there.
+This is also not bad, but i find it weird that eastern europe is in the same class as large parts of the subtropics.

 Other results
 ===========